manibaskara/ExoCustomPlayerMVP/README.md

 ● For Playing videos, Google's ExoPlayer has been used.

-//Libraries Used, ExoPlayer, Room, Retrofit.
+● Libraries Used, ExoPlayer, Room, Retrofit, Firebase Authendication.